silver-language/workspace-silver/wiki/project/goals/reading and writing.md

 Easy to read.
 Easy to write.

 * use whole words
-* be general where you can, but specific when needed.
 * should be fairly readable without an ide or syntax highlighting
 * don't use slang or jargon where a plain word is available

 https://www.reddit.com/r/ProgrammerHumor/comments/rlgkbl/i_know_a_programmer_when_i_see_one/